-The n a Trust Insolvency or a Business Trust Insolvency, the statutory order of priorities should not apply to a Trust and there are no fixed statutory rules as to distributions of Trust property-in a Trust Insolvency or a Business Trust Insolvency.
-Nevertheless, Singapore courts may still follow the general order of priority described in guestion 16.
+In a Trust Insolvency or a Business Trust Insolvency, the statutory order of priorities should not apply to a Trust and there are no fixed statutory rules as to distributions of Trust property.
+Nevertheless, Singapore courts may still follow the general order of priority described in question 16.
 Accordingly, secured creditors under a fixed charge should still be paid first out of the Trust assets which have been charged or mortgaged in their favour.
 It should however be noted that certain preferred debts may rank ahead of even a fixed charge in a corporate winding-up, and the same may apply to a Trust Insolvency or a Business Trust Insolvency.
-As an example, a statutory charge in favour of certain workmen and employees (discussed in question 14 above) may rank ahead of a fixed charge.1318 In the case of a floating charge. as noted in our response to question 16, in the winding-up of a corporate counterparty, certain preferred debts would be paid ahead of debts secured by a floating charge.
+As an example, a statutory charge in favour of certain workmen and employees (discussed in question 14 above) may rank ahead of a fixed charge.20 In the case of a floating charge, as noted in our response to question 16, in the a statutory charge in favour of the tax authority in respect of unpaid property tax under section 6(4) of the Property Tax Act, Chapter 254 of Singapore and unpaid estate duty arising by virtue of section 29 of the Estate Duty Act, Chapter 96 of Singapore, and winding-up of a corporate counterparty, certain preferred debts would be paid ahead of debts secured by a floating charge.
 It is possible that these preferred debts may be of limited application in the case of a Trust Insolvency.
 For instance, a Trust may not have employees (please see our discussions in question 14 above), which would mean that there should be no wages or salaries, retrenchment benefits or ex gratia payments, contributions to provident funds or remuneration for vacation leave to contend with.
 We are also of the view that the costs and expenses of winding-up of a professional Trustee should not generally be regarded as a preferred debt of the Trust and taken out of the Trust assets (although it is not clear how this would apply where the Trustee only acts as trustee for the Trust, and no other), and only the costs and expenses of the winding-up of the Trust itself should be considered a preferred debt vis-à-vis the Trust.